SvenMichaelKlose/tunix/src/tunix/README.md

 ## GETIN - Input character from channel

 Same as BASIN but returning 0 with the keyboard if no input is available.
-E

 ## BSOUT - output a character to channel